 The The Tempest quotes below are all either spoken by Stephano or refer to Stephano.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of The Tempest published in 2004.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 The timeline below shows where the character Stephano appears in The Tempest.
 The colored dots and icons indicate which themes are associated with that appearance.